 - Conservation involves the preservation of original material in its current condition.
-The primary goal is to stabilize the piece and preserve the finish, surface, structure and design - Restoration takes conservation a step farther, includes repair and remanufacturing of broken pieces, veneers and carvings, and is typically reserved for quality antiques or family heirlooms with a monetary or sentimental value that would be improved by the work. - Refinishing involves stripping away the existing finish, preparing the bare wood, staining the piece, if desired, and adding several layers of new finish.
+The primary goal is to stabilize the piece and preserve the finish, surface, structure and design. - Restoration takes conservation a step farther, includes repair and remanufacturing of broken pieces, veneers and carvings, and is typically reserved for quality antiques or family heirlooms with a monetary or sentimental value that would be improved by the work.